I’m in BUW for the first time and I don’t know what to do.

-In a situation where the user has already lost the status of a student, but has not yet defended their thesis, they can use the Library (borrow 3 books outside) on special terms.
-You need to ask for a certificate of course completion for the library in your faculty office.
-On the basis of this document BUW employees may prolong your library account (despite the lack of a current hologram).
+If you already have lost the status of a student, but have not yet defended your thesis, you can use the Library (borrow 3 books outside) on special terms.
+You need to ask for a certificate of course completion in your faculty office.
+On the basis of this document your library account will be prolonged (despite the lack of a current hologram).

 Internet and copying of materials